Kanerix/chitty-chat/REPORT.md

 The client sends a stream of data to the server with a single request, and the server responds once when all data is received.
-This is appropriate when the server needs to process or analyze a large stream of data sent by the client before responsding, such as file uploads or real-time data collection.
+This is appropriate when the server needs to process or analyze a large stream of data sent by the client before responding, such as file uploads or real-time data collection.

 ### Bidirectional Streaming